\v{C}ech cohomology of infinite projective spaces, flag manifolds, and related spaces: Proof of

 We make use of the following general K\"unneth formula for \v{C}ech cohomology. \begin{proposition} Assume that $P$ is locally contractible and that $P\times Y$ is paracompact Hausdorff.
 Then for any~$k\ge0$ there is a natural isomorphism

-functorial in $P$ and $Y$. \end{proposition} When $P$ is compact, a proof via the spectral sequence of a double complex may be found in Bredon's book \cite[Theorem~IV.7.6]{bredon}.
-The version stated above is due to Bartik, and uses a natural isomorphism between $k$th \v{C}ech cohomology and homotopy classes of maps into the Eilenberg--MacLane space $K({\Z},k)$ \cite[Theorem~C(b)]{bartik}.
+functorial in $P$ and $Y$. \end{proposition} When $P$ is compact, a proof via the spectral sequence of a double complex may be found in Bredon's book.
+(Use the short exact sequence of \cite[Theorem~IV.7.6]{bredon} together with the universal coefficient theorem for sheaf cohomology \cite[Theorem~II.15.3]{bredon}.)
+The version stated above is due to Bartik, and uses a natural isomorphism between $k$th \v{C}ech cohomology and homotopy classes of maps into the Eilenberg--MacLane space $K({R},k)$ \cite[Theorem~C(b)]{bartik}.

 In preparation for the proof of our main result, we state some lemmas.
 Writing $X_n^{(k)}$ for the $(k+2)$-skeleton of~$X_{n}$, we have an isomorphism